grpc/proposal/A43-sdk-authorization.md

 		  }
 		},
 	    "request": {
 	      "description": "Specifies attributes of a request.
-Fields in the request are ANDed together.
-If not set, no" "checks will be performed against the request.", "type": "object",
+Fields in the request" "are ANDed together.
+If not set, no checks will be performed against" "the request.",
+		  "type": "object",
 		  "properties": {
 		    "paths": {
 			  "description": "A list of paths to match for authorization.
-This is the fully qualified name" "in the form of \"/package.service/method\".
-The paths are ORed together, i.e., it" "matches if one of the paths matches."
+This is the" "fully qualified name in the form of \"/package.service/method\".
+The" "paths are ORed together, i.e., it matches if one of the paths" "matches."
 			   "This field supports Exact, Prefix, Suffix, and Presence matches."
 				  "- Exact match: \"abc\" will match on value \"abc\"."
 				  "- Prefix match: \"abc*\" will match on value \"abc\" and \"abcd\"."
 				  "- Suffix match: \"*abc\" will match on value \"abc\" and \"xabc\"."